...to the department of French Studies where French has been taught since 1853.

-Travel in a foreign country is a much more rewarding experience when you can speak to local residents, make new friends and experience a different culture.
-For this reason, the Department of French Studies provides students interested in adding a global perspective to their degree with the opportunity to study abroad for one or two semesters at the most prestigious Francophone universities in France (e.g. Paris, Lyon, Grenoble), Switzerland (Geneva and Lausanne) and Canada (Montreal and Ottawa).
+Travel in a foreign country is far more rewarding when you can speak to local residents, make new friends and experience a different culture.
+The Department of French Studies gives you the opportunity to study abroad for one or two semesters at the most prestigious Francophone universities in France (e.g. Paris, Lyon, Grenoble), Switzerland (Geneva and Lausanne) and Canada (Montreal and Ottawa).

-The exchange experience is also an ideal time to start thinking about embarking on Honours in French Studies upon your return.
+The exchange experience is also an ideal time to start thinking about Honours in French Studies upon your return.
 It is a good opportunity to decide on a thesis topic and start your research.
 Honours

-All units of study use authentic French language material and incorporate contemporary methods of teaching, including wide use of technology.
+All units of study use authentic French language material and contemporary methods of teaching, including wide use of technology.
 Most classes are conducted in French.
 There are three language streams: Advanced, Intermediate and Beginners.
 Some cultural units of study give a broad overview of modern France, and others are more specific; senior students can select from areas such as linguistics, social sciences, literature, cinema, and Francophone studies.

 We encourage you to consider majoring in French to further your career opportunities or to follow your passion.